 From our professional life… Czech version

-Supraphon record label released the second reedition of Martha’s album „Kresby tuší“ with 4 unreleased bonuses.
+Supraphon record label released the second reedition of Martha’s album „Kresby tuší“ with 4 unreleased bonuses, see discography.

 Martha celebrated her birthday at the festive premiere of documentary about „Zlatá lyra“ (notes: international music festival).
 In October Martha & Tena sang at the Gala Concert „Lyra 50 – Mám rozprávkový dom„.

 Czech Television broadcasts a 10-part series „Postřehy odjinud“ dedicated to Greece.
-Martha was a guide.
+Martha was a guide, more here.

-Martha & Tena sang on their fourth Greek CD „V rytmu řeckého tance“ (Popron record label release).
+Martha & Tena sang on their fourth Greek CD „V rytmu řeckého tance“ (Popron record label release), see discography.

 Supraphon record label released a selection of their hits „Ať se múzy poperou… a dalších 23 hitů„.